Installing conda

 Windows has a start command; see Miniforge’s instructions.

-Deciding whether conda should take over your shell?
+Should you allow conda to take over your shell?

 If you say “yes” to let the installer script modify your shell configuration, then the next terminal you open will be in the conda environment.
 For instance,